Problems We Found In Lubbock, Texas Drinking WaterRSS

 Lead In Lubbock Drinking Water

 Lead enters consumer tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
-Recent analysis for lead in Lubbock found a 90th percentile concentration of less than 1.5 parts per billion, with an upper range detection of 8.6 parts per billion.
+Recent analysis for lead in Lubbock found a 90th percentile concentration of less than 14 parts per billion, with an upper range detection of 41 parts per billion.
 While the Action Level is 15 parts per billion, both the EPA and CDC recognize that there is no such thing as a safe level of lead for children.
 In addition, federal regulations cannot possibly take into account levels measured at an individual tap.
 Hydroviv Undersink filters are NSF/ANSI 53 certified to remove lead from drinking water.

 Chromium 6 In Lubbock Drinking Water